J. J. Abrams's unrealized projects: Death of a King TV series

+In April 2015, Abrams was attached to be executive producer for an adaptation of Tavis Smiley's book 'Death Of A King'.

+Spyjinx mobile game

+As of November 2015, a video game called Spyjinx was in development, with Abrams in a collaboration with Bad Robot and Chair Entertainment.
+A beta test was launched on April 2, 2020, by Epic Games.
+The beta test ended a year later, and the game was not finished or released.

 Killers of the Flower Moon

 In March 2016, Abrams was set to direct the film adaptation of David Grann's Killers of the Flower Moon.
 In 2021, the book was adapted into a film directed by Martin Scorsese and starring Leonardo DiCaprio, Robert De Niro, Lily Gladstone, and Jesse Plemons.

 Dream Jumper

 On April 1, 2016, Abrams was planning on producing the film adaptation of Greg Grunberg's graphic novel Dream Jumper for Paramount Pictures.
 It is unknown if the project will be live-action or animated and who will write the script.

 Kolma

 On April 18, 2016, Abrams was announced to produce Marielle Heller's film Kolma, a remake of the Israeli film All I've Got, with Daisy Ridley in talks to star at Paramount.

 Beta

 On June 23, 2016, Abrams was set to produce Ed Solomon's script Beta, which was said to be combine Solomon's comedy with Inception and The Matrix, for Paramount.